 At MHTP, we provide research and teaching in the field of developmental psychiatry and psychology with a particular focus on child, adolescent and family mental health, and works in close affiliation with the clinical services provided by the Monash Health Early in Life Mental Health Service.
 Over the past five years, special areas of interest have included mental health in children and adults with developmental and intellectual disabilities, autism and other pervasive developmental disorders, disorders of infancy, attachment, school refusal, trauma, refugees, anxiety and depression.

-Our research into women’s health has its origins in IVF; research that resulted in Australia’s first IVF baby in 1980.
-Today, women’s health researchers also focus on pelvic organ prolapse, endometriosis, endometrial cancer, breast cancer and pregnancy disorders.
-Studies also continue into how the IVF process can be improved for mother and baby.
+Our research into women’s health in the Department of Obstetrics and Gynaecology had its origins in IVF- research that resulted in Australia’s first IVF baby in 1980.
+Today, women’s health researchers focus on the breadth of obstetrics and gynaecology issues, including pelvic organ prolapse, endometriosis, endometrial cancer, and fertility and pregnancy disorders.